adjust/xamarin_sdk/doc/xamarin_ios.md

 ### 5. Additional settings

-In order to get Xamarin iOS application project to recognize categories from adjust bundle, you need to add in `iPhone Build` aditional mtouch argument (these are part of your project options) the `-gcc_flags` option followed by a quoted string.
+In order to get Xamarin iOS app project to recognize categories from adjust iOS bindings, you need to add in `iPhone Build` aditional mtouch argument (these are part of your project options) the `-gcc_flags` option followed by a quoted string.
 You need to add `-ObjC` argument.

 ![][additional_flags]